pzol/deterministic/README.md

  * `#attempt_all` was somewhat inspired by [An error monad in Clojure](http://brehaut.net/blog/2011/error_monads)
  * [Pithyless' rumblings](https://gist.github.com/pithyless/2216519)
  * [either by rsslldnphy](https://github.com/rsslldnphy/either)

+## Installation

+Add this line to your application's Gemfile:

+    gem 'deterministic'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install deterministic

 ## Contributing